ML-KULeuven/un-xPass/README.md

 <details>
 <summary><b>STEP 4: Compute creativity ratings.</b></summary>

 Once you have trained all required models, they can be used to compute creativity ratings.
-Therefore, specify a dataset to compute ratings for and the run ID of a Soccermap-based pass selection model, a XGBoost-based pass selection model and a VAEP model.
+Therefore, specify a dataset to compute ratings for and the run ID of a Soccermap-based pass selection model, an XGBoost-based pass selection model and a VAEP model.
 The run IDs are printed after training a component or can be found in the MLFlow UI.

 ```bash
 unxpass rate \